gogins/csound-extended/README.md

 CsoundAC has gained the ability to run Common Lisp code for generating or modifying generated scores.

+CsoundAC has been refactored so that the csnd6 library interfaces for Lua and Python are not required.
+The methods of CppSound have been exposed in the MusicModel class, e.g. CppSound::CompileCsdText is exposed as MusicModel::cppsoundCompileCsdText.

 CsoundForAndroid has been upgraded to target Android API version 26.
+It also has lost the LuaJIT opcodes because the Android NDK must now use clang, but LuaJIT cannot be built for Android with clang.

 See https://github.com/gogins/csound-extended/commits/develop for the commit log.